 The house they bought was long and low and faced with Roman brick.
 Probably because of the weight of the brick, the foundation walls were thick enough to be able to pass the code required to add a second story for a master suite.
-We also added a new kitchen and a glass-sided dining room with a view of both mountain ranges.
+We also added a new kitchen and a glass-sided dining room with a view of both the Olympic Mountains and the Cascades.

 When Jeannie made a list of things she wanted in the house, one request was to be able to see the view from her bathroom shower.
 Part of the second story addition, including the shower, was at a 45° angle to the rest of the house, so I designed the sea-facing half of her square shower with glass walls, the corner jutting out toward Port Townsend Bay like the prow of a ship.
 I specified one-way glass so no one could see through it.
 What I didn’t know was that silhouettes can be seen through one way glass if there is light coming from the other side.
 Because of the angle, it was possible to see clear through the shower from either side of the house, including the neighbor’s back yards.
 These neighbors were not close and probably binoculars would be required.
 Still———-